danielhanan05/index-advisor/README.md

 ## Why It Is Special

-Many simple index advisors stop at this logic:
+Many basic index advisors stop at this logic:

 ```text
 This query has a WHERE condition, so create an index.